XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_WenyanHe.md

 ## Week 1

 * What tasks I worked on:
+  - Found out what the project was all about
+  - Participated in discussion with teammate over design ideas
 * What I plan to work on next:
+  - To get a clear handle on my assignment and responsibilities
+  - To research how to implement state pattern design for this project
 * What tasks are blocked waiting on another team member:
+  N/A
 * XP Core Value I keep:
+  Clear and thorough discussion/communication with teammates

 ## Week 2